Logan1x/Python-Scripts/README.md

 ### Blog Reader

-BLog Reader is the terminal reader that scrapes the article from [planet dgplug](http://planet.dgplug.org/) and displays it on the terminal.
+Blog Reader is the terminal reader that scrapes the article from [planet dgplug](http://planet.dgplug.org/) and displays it on the terminal.

 It seprates the content accrding to the screen size.